learning-zone/python-basics/README.md

      next(odds)

     Traceback (most recent call last):
-    File “<pyshell#295>”, line 1, in <module> next(odds)
+    File "<pyshell#295>", line 1, in <module> next(odds)
     StopIteration

-## Q. we asked you about generators and iterators, and you gave us the right answers.
-But don’t they sound similar?
+## Q. Explain generators and iterators in python?

 - They do, but there are subtle differences:

 - For a generator, we create a function.
 For an iterator, we use in-built functions `iter()` and `next()`.

-    - For a generator, we use the keyword ‘yield’ to yield/return an object at a time.
+- For a generator, we use the keyword 'yield' to yield/return an object at a time.

-    - A generator may have as many ‘yield’ statements as you want.
+- A generator may have as many 'yield' statements as you want.

-    - A generator will save the states of the local variables every time ‘yield’ will pause the loop.
+- A generator will save the states of the local variables every time 'yield' will pause the loop.
 - An iterator does not use local variables; it only needs an iterable to iterate on.
 - Using a class, you can implement your own iterator, but not a generator.
 - Generators are fast, compact, and simpler.
 - Iterators are more memory-efficient.

 ## Q. How can you copy an object in Python?

 To copy an object in Python, you can try copy.copy () or copy.deepcopy() for the general case.
 You cannot copy all objects but most of them.

 ## Q. How you can convert a number to a string?